x75/smp_audio/README-autoapi.md

 `git clone https://github.com/x75/smp_audio`

-don't worry about the repository. for the moment we need that bag of files, no further installation should be required.
+don't worry about the directory and all the files in it. for the moment we need that bag of files, no further installation should be required though.
 Some standard Python packages excepted, referring to standard PyPI instructions.

 Change into the `smp_audio` directory